Child Protection Training for Covered Adults

 - Be sure to allow popups.

-External Users (including volunteers, contractors, students, and student employees)
+External Users (including volunteers, contractors, students, student workers, and grad students)

 Access Child Protection Training for External Users.
-Be sure to know the name of your program/program affiliation, program cost center, and the program coordinator’s name.
+Be sure to know the name of your program/program affiliation, departmental account number, and the program coordinator’s name.

 UT Groups/Volunteers and Contractors